If you have a practical mind and strong numerical and financial management skills, a career as a quantity surveyor could be ideal for you

 Look for job vacancies at:

-Academic departments may also be approached by employers, so it is worthwhile keeping in touch with tutors.
+Academic departments may also be approached by employers, so it's worthwhile keeping in touch with tutors.

 Specialist recruitment agencies include Macdonald and Company, which is endorsed by RICS.

-Once you are working as a trainee quantity surveyor the next step is to work towards obtaining Royal Institution of Chartered Surveyors (RICS) membership to become a fully qualified chartered surveyor.
+Once you are working as a trainee quantity surveyor the next step is to work towards obtaining RICS membership to become a fully qualified chartered surveyor.

 This is a structured training programme that usually lasts around two years (unless you have significant previous work experience).
 You will need to evidence your training in logbooks and records and have regular meetings with a supervisor.
 It also involves a set amount of hours of professional development and ends with an assessment interview.

 Continuing professional development (CPD) is an important aspect of maintaining professional competencies and practice standards.

 RICS have established a lifelong learning programme for recording any professional development.
 The process may include open learning, private study (academic papers/industry publications), attending conferences and events, running workshops and further study or in-house training.

 Developing and maintaining professional competencies throughout your career is vital for progression.